-Claudia Marzi graduated in Foreign Languages and Literature at Pisa University in 1998, with the dissertation "The power of words: language creativity in Edgar Allan Poe's narrative".
-Since 2001 she has been working at the CNR Institute for Computational Linguistics in Pisa.
+Claudia Marzi is a former researcher (CNR Tecnologo) PhD student in Acquisitional and Computational Linguistics at the University of Pavia.
+She holds a Laurea degree in Modern Languages (English) at Pisa University obtained in 1998, with her dissertation "The power of words: language creativity in Edgar Allan Poe's narrative".
+Since 2001, Marzi is working at the Institute for Computational Linguistics "A. Zampolli" (ILC), National Research Council (CNR), in Pisa.
 She contributed to many national (funded by Italian Ministry of Research) and international (funded by European Commission) projects.
-Principal organizer of the European Science Foundation Exploratory

-Workshop "Words in action: Interdisciplinary approaches to understanding word processing and storage" (Pisa, Oct.
-2009); coordinator of a ESF Research Networking Programme proposal (call 2009) on "The European Network on Word Structure.
+Programme Coordinator of the European Science Foundation Research Networking Programme "The European Network on Word Structure.
 Cross-disciplinary approaches to understanding word structure in the languages of Europe".
-Member of ILC scientific board at Institute for Computational Linguistics.
+She is a Member of board at Institute for Computational Linguistics.
+Her main areas of interest: Document and knowledge management; Second language acquisition; Child language; Computer modeling of the Mental Lexicon.

 Email: claudia.marzi@ilc.cnr.it